Flight Attendant

 Can black men opt for the job of FLIGHT ATTENDANT?
 And what are the requirements needed to become one?

-Asked by A.V.M over 11 years ago
+Asked by A.V.M about 12 years ago

 Of course!
 I've worked with plenty.
 The requirements vary a little bit from airline to airline but the basics are the same: